mangabe16/lexos/doc_src/docs/user_guide/visualization.md

 The actual logic used to produce the visualisation is not loaded from the internet, and it is not minimised.
 This allows you to open the HTML file and modify the Javascript, as well as the CSS styling, if you are comfortable doing so.

 !!! note "Developer's Note"
     The visualisations are designed for display as web pages.
-However, if you are planning to incorporate them in an application, you may want to make more extensive changes.
+However, if you are planning to incorporate them in an application, you may want to make more extensive changes to incorporate the charts into your layout.
 Each visualisation is produced from an HTML template, which is populated with variables passed from Python.
-You can design your own templates appropriate for your application's layout and specify the path to your templates with the `template` parameter.
+You can design your own templates appropriate for your application and specify the path to your templates with the `template` parameter.